Anjum219/Git-basics/README.md

 # Git-basics
-Some very basic and useful git commands are explained in thw Wiki easily.
+Some very basic and useful git commands are explained in the Wiki easily.